Kaushik-Indukuri/Trie-Slingshot/README.md

 ## TODO
-Make server more scalable since only 3 workers are running currrently
+Make server more scalable since only 3 workers can currrently run at the same time

 Improve efficiency of trie